Rainmire/action-cable-tutorial/README.md

 A brief look at creating a secure, multi-channel connection to Rails Action Cable

 # Overview
 If you've found your way here, you're probably looking for a quick and easy way to get Rails to deal with websocket connections.
 In this brief tutorial, I'll be showing you how to send instant messages from the Rails server to your frontend.
 The examples I'll be featuring uses React, but you should be able to connect this to any similar frontend framework.
+If you want to check out my project that this tutorial's examples come from, you can find it here: https://github.com/Rainmire/message-me

 # What is Action Cable?
 Action Cable is Rails 5's solution to dealing with websocket connections.
 It utilizes a pub/sub paradigm to broadcast information to groups of subscribers.
 If you want to know more about the nitty-gritty details, here's the official documentation: https://github.com/rails/rails/tree/master/actioncable